oracle/docker-images/OracleWebCenterContent/dockerfiles/README.md

 # 6. License

-To download and run Oracle Fusion Middleware, regardless whether inside or outside a container, you must download the binaries from the Oracle website and accept the license indicated at that page.
+To download and run Oracle Fusion Middleware, regardless whether inside or outside a container, you must download the binaries from the Oracle Software Delivery Cloud and accept the license indicated at that page.
 All scripts and files hosted in this project are, unless otherwise noted, released under UPL 1.0 license.

 # 7. Copyright